29th July 2021

 Whether you want to create an entirely new modern kitchen from scratch, or just want to update your current design, our gallery bellow is packed full of ideas.

-Many kitchen companies supply colourful units or new doors in a range of shades and finishes, but you could also paint your current doors or create a feature wall for a cheaper update.
+A bold, colourful design instantly says modern.
+Many kitchen companies supply colourful units or new doors in a range of shades and finishes - from bright red to sunshine yellow - but you could also paint your current doors or create a feature wall for a cheaper update.

 See our guide to to work out how much you should expect to spend on a new kitchen, or to spruce up your current one.
 You can also find out the typical prices for the big-name kitchen brands, including B&Q, Ikea, John Lewis and Wickes.